ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 # LLM-Workflow Director Implementation Plan (Golang Version)

+## Phase 0: Design and Documentation

+1. Architecture Overview
+   1.1.
+Create a high-level architecture diagram showing component interactions.
+   1.2.
+Document the role and responsibilities of each major component.
+   1.3.
+Describe the interaction between the main system and the LLM CLI microservice.

+2. Workflow Configuration
+   2.1.
+Create a sample YAML configuration file demonstrating a typical workflow.
+   2.2.
+Document the structure and syntax of the workflow configuration.

+3. LLM Microservice API Specification
+   3.1.
+Define API endpoints for the LLM microservice.
+   3.2.
+Specify request and response formats for each endpoint.
+   3.3.
+Document error handling and status codes.

+4. Domain Model
+   4.1.
+Create a preliminary domain model outlining core entities and their relationships.
+   4.2.
+Document value objects and their usage in the system.

+5. State Management Strategy
+   5.1.
+Define the structure of the state data.
+   5.2.
+Outline how state will be persisted and retrieved using the vector database.
+   5.3.
+Document indexing strategies for efficient state retrieval.

+6. Error Handling and Logging Strategy
+   6.1.
+Define a comprehensive error handling approach across the system.
+   6.2.
+Specify logging levels and when they should be used.
+   6.3.
+Document how errors will be propagated and reported.

+7. Testing Strategy
+   7.1.
+Outline approaches for unit testing, integration testing, and end-to-end testing.
+   7.2.
+Document strategies for mocking the LLM microservice in tests.
+   7.3.
+Define code coverage goals and how they will be measured.

+8. Performance Considerations
+   8.1.
+Document initial thoughts on performance optimization for LLM interactions.
+   8.2.
+Outline strategies for optimizing vector database operations.
+   8.3.
+Define performance benchmarks and how they will be measured.

+9. Security Considerations
+   9.1.
+Outline security measures for handling sensitive project information.
+   9.2.
+Document secure practices for managing API keys and other credentials.
+   9.3.
+Specify input validation and sanitization strategies.

+10. Deployment and Distribution Plan
+    10.1.
+Define the process for packaging the system into a single binary.
+    10.2.
+Document any external dependencies and how they will be managed.
+    10.3.
+Outline the deployment process for different target platforms.

+## Phase 1: Project Setup and Environment Configuration

 1. Project Setup and Environment Configuration
    1.1.
 Set up a new Go project structure with appropriate directories (cmd, pkg, internal, etc.).
    1.2.
 Initialize Go modules and set up dependency management.
    1.3.
 Configure development tools (linters, formatters, etc.).
    1.4.
 Set up a CI/CD pipeline for automated testing and deployment.

+## Phase 2: Core Components Implementation

 2. Core Components Implementation
    2.1.
 Implement the StateManager for project state management using Go's concurrency features.